 COVID-19 Ten Point Plan

-This document gives an overview of the 10 factors farmers could consider when planning their response to the COVID-19 crisis.
+This document gives an overview of the ten factors farmers could consider when planning their response to COVID-19.

 MOU between owner/manager and employee